-- 6. States, in cooperation with multilateral donors and private-sector partners, as appropriate, would, in coordination with receiving States: - a) mobilise adequate financial and other resources to cover the humanitarian needs identified within the comprehensive refugee response framework; - b) provide resources in a prompt, predictable, consistent and flexible manner, including through wider partnerships involving State, civil society, faith-based and private-sector partners;

-- c) take measures to extend finance lending schemes, which exist for developing countries, to middle-income countries hosting large numbers of refugees, bearing in mind the economic and social costs to those countries; - d) consider establishing development funding mechanisms for such countries; - e) provide assistance to protect the environment and strengthen infrastructure affected by large movements of refugees in host countries; - f) increase support for cash-based delivery mechanisms and other innovative means for the efficient provision of humanitarian assistance, where appropriate, while increasing accountability to ensure that humanitarian assistance reaches its beneficiaries. - 7.
-Hosting States, in cooperation with UNHCR and other UN entities, financial institutions and other relevant partners, would, as appropriate: - a) provide prompt, safe and unhindered access to humanitarian assistance for refugees in accordance with existing humanitarian principles; - b) deliver assistance to the extent possible through appropriate national and local service providers, e.g., public authorities for health, education, social services, child protection; - c) encourage and empower refugees, at the outset of an emergency phase, to establish supportive systems and networks involving refugees and host communities, which are age and gender-sensitive, and with a particular emphasis on the protection and empowerment of women and children and other persons with specific needs; - d) support local civil society partners that contribute to humanitarian responses, recognizing their complementary contribution; - e) ensure close cooperation and encourage joint planning, as appropriate, between humanitarian and development actors and other relevant actors.
+- 6. States, in cooperation with multilateral donors and private-sector partners, as appropriate, would, in coordination with receiving States: - (a) Mobilize adequate financial and other resources to cover the humanitarian needs identified within the comprehensive refugee response framework; - (b) Provide resources in a prompt, predictable, consistent and flexible manner, including through wider partnerships involving State, civil society, faith-based and private sector partners; - (c) Take measures to extend the finance lending schemes that exist for developing countries to middle-income countries hosting large numbers of refugees, bearing in mind the economic and social costs to those countries; - (d) Consider establishing development funding mechanisms for such countries; - (e) Provide assistance to host countries to protect the environment and strengthen infrastructure affected by large movements of refugees; - (f) Increase support for cash-based delivery mechanisms and other innovative means for the efficient provision of humanitarian assistance, where appropriate, while increasing accountability to ensure that humanitarian assistance reaches its beneficiaries. - 7.
+Host States, in cooperation with the Office of the United Nations High Commissioner for Refugees and other United Nations entities, financial institutions and other relevant partners, would, as appropriate: - (a) Provide prompt, safe and unhindered access to humanitarian assistance for refugees in accordance with existing humanitarian principles; - (b) Deliver assistance, to the extent possible, through appropriate national and local service providers, such as public authorities for health, education, social services and child protection; - (c) Encourage and empower refugees, at the outset of an emergency phase, to establish supportive systems and networks that involve refugees and host communities and are age- and gender-sensitive, with a particular emphasis on the protection and empowerment of women and children and other persons with specific needs; - (d) Support local civil society partners that contribute to humanitarian responses, in recognition of their complementary contribution; - (e) Ensure close cooperation and encourage joint planning, as appropriate, between humanitarian and development actors and other relevant actors.